 As patios, walkways, driveways, and concrete steps sink, they can crack and create uneven surfaces.
 Sinking concrete is unsightly, and it can create a tripping hazard.
-Traditionally, this problem was repaired by a process called mudjacking, or slab jacking.
-Mudjacking: a repair technique for lifting concrete slabs that have settled over time with a mortar-based mix called slurry.
-AquaGuard Foundation Solutions offers a faster, more effective, and less invasive approach to concrete leveling with the PolyLevel® foam foundation repair system.
+Traditionally, this problem was repaired by a process called mudjacking, or concrete jacking.
+Mudjacking is a repair technique for lifting concrete slabs that have settled over time with a mortar-based mix called slurry.

 - Mudjacking is fairly inexpensive and is a procedure that most contractors are familiar with.

 - The injection slurry is made up of natural materials with little to no negative environmental impact.